ayl48/FastRobots/source/Lab6.md

 _____

 #### Wind-Up Protection
-To fix this issue, I implemented clamping in the code below using the logic shown in Professor Helbling's slides.
+Like lab 5, I implemented clamping in the code below using the logic shown in Professor Helbling's slides to fix the wind-up issue.
 The accumulated error is reset to 0 when the controller is clamped, helping to prevent oversaturation.
 ![](images/Lab5/clamp_slide.jpg)

 ![](images/Lab5/clamp_code.jpg)

 ___